tyeetale/nyuclassesfrom.xyz/README.md

 - When a user queries a certain course, we check the TTL value
   - If the record is not expired, we return all the data as stored
   - If the record is expired (given the TTL), we return all but the class_status field.
 Meanwhile, we perform another scrap on Albert.
 Once the data is acquired, we update the data on the cache, and push it to the client.

+For now we assume that data fetched from the schedge api is up to date.
+To achieve the above consistency model we need a server that records the expiry dates of every course record.
+Everytime a user requests a course record, the server checks the expiry date of the record then return the user the course detail from the databse.